 How To Season Hoppin John or Black Eye Peas and Rice

-If you like spicy and want more flavor, add 1 1/2 teaspoons of Old Bay seasoning.
-You will get a little kick.
+If you like spicy and want a lowcountry hopping john recipe, add about 1 1/2 teaspoons of Old Bay seasoning.
+You will get a nice little kick.

 How To Make Crockpot Hoppin John

-- one ham bone with ham on it or small package of ham pieces
+- 1 ham bone with ham on it or a small package of ham pieces from the meat department

-- 12 oz. bag of dried black eye peas
+- 12 oz. bag of dried black-eyed peas, like these

 - salt and pepper to taste

-Add the ham bone, 12 oz. of dried black eye peas and 2 quarts of boiling water into your Crockpot.
+Add the ham bone, 12 oz. of dried black eye peas that have been soaked overnight, and 2 quarts of boiling water into your Crockpot.